The Vehicle Routing Problem (VRP) Demystified: Solutions for Your Delivery Operations

 Types of Vehicle Routing Problems

-There are several types of vehicle routing problems that affect the logistics and operations to a great extent.
+There are several types of vehicle routing problems that affect logistics and operations to a great extent.
 Let’s talk about them one by one:

 1. Traveling Salesman Problem (TSP)